kallurbsk/vpa-recommender/pkg/testing/tests.md

     2. Considering that both CPU and memory are insufficient and the pod is already in CrashLoopBackOff state, the restart budget of the container should be calculated.
 If less than 0, then doubling of both CPU and memory based on current usage should be recommended as the resource to be applied for the application.
 (Restart Budget = Restart Budget – [CurrentRestartCount – LastSeenRestartCount])
     3. The pod should arrive back at Running state.

-- Results Old VPA Recommender
+- Results Existing VPA Recommender
     Please observe the results in between 14:05 to 14:18 in the below graphs obtained from Prometheus client.

     ![CPU Requests at config defined values](test_results/old_vpa/crashloop/crash_loop_cpu_requests.png)